facebookresearch/Mephisto/mephisto/generators/form_composer/README.md

 You can define your own custom trigger for a specific form element as a Javascript function, and place it in a special file `insertions/custom_triggers.js` inside your form config directory.
 When a Task is rendered in the browser, your validator function (let's call it `myTrigger`) will be imported from this file.
+NOTE: triggers are called synchronously in the current implementation and your code inside trigger funtion must be synchronous too.

 In form config, the trigger function is associated with an element by adding this key-value pair under "triggers" attribute:
 ```json